eclipsesource/tabris-js/doc/getting-started.md

 Make sure you enter the URL of the web server that is hosting your tabris.js app.

 ### The Developer Console
-The tabris.js developer app ship with a developer console that can be used to track errors and warnings in the running apps.
+The tabris.js developer app ships with a developer console that can be used to track errors and warnings in the running apps.
 The console can be slid from the right side of the screen.
 The console provides functionality to filter messages and restart the app.

 ![Developer Console](img/console-android.png)